Burney vacation rentals

 Like much of inland Northern California, the seasonal variations in Burney’s climate are moderate.
 The summer months are warm and sun-filled, with minimal chances of rain, making it a wonderful time for a vacation rental in Burney.
 If you’re visiting from May through September, day-tripping to nearby Redding for the farmer’s market or the Redding Roots Revival Music Festival in September can make for an excellent break from your nature outings.
 The shoulder seasons tend to see brisk temperatures and a moderate increase in precipitation, so make sure you pack a light jacket during this time.
 In winter, expect temperatures that hover around freezing, and occasional snowfall on the valley floor, with much more snow sticking to the surrounding mountains.

-What are the top things to do in Burney?
+Top things to do in Burney

 McArthur-Burney Falls Memorial State Park